metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/02-token-payment.md

+---
+description: "Set the price of the mint in token amount."
+---

+import { Accordion, AccordionItem } from '/src/accordion.jsx';

 # Token Payment

 The **Token Payment** guard allows minting by charging the payer a specific amount of tokens from a certain mint acount.
 The tokens will be transfered to a predefined destination.